HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 The caller will not follow redirects.

 For the initial submission you may use an external service.
-If you receive an error from that service, you can also pass it along with the same response code.
+If you receive an error from that service, you can also forward it along with its response code.